WoW-GPT/docs/README.md

 <img width="500" src="book.png" />

 ### Roles and Retrictions
-By default, invoking the App via <code>!recipes</code> is only available to admins.
+By default, invoking the App via <code>/recipes</code> is only available to admins.
 Any user can interact with the App by pressing a profession button to mark whether or not they have profession recipes.

-You can define a role for interacting with the App via the <code>!setrole "role name"</code> command.
+You can define a role for interacting with the App via the <code>/set_role "role name"</code> command.
 Now, in order for any of your users to use the App, they will need to have this role set.
-Anyone with the role will be able to invoke <code>!recipes</code> and mark recipes as owned.

-To remove this restriction and restore default behavior, use <code>!resetrole</code>.
-You will have to unset and set to assign a different role to the App.
+To remove this restriction and restore default behavior, use <code>/remove_role</code>.
+This will restore the default behavior.

 ### Welcome Message Customization
-The <code>!recipes</code> command's message can be customized through two additional commands, <code>!settitle</code> and <code>!setmessage</code>.
+The <code>/recipes</code> command's message can be customized through two additional commands, <code>/set_title <your title here></code> and <code>/set_descripton <your description here</code>.
 The following uses will configure the recipes' message to read like the above screenshot:

-<code>!settitle Welcome to the Guild Professions Tracker!</code>
+<code>/set_title Welcome to the Guild Professions Tracker!</code>

-<code>!setmessages Click a recipe button to open the guild ownership book.
+<code>/set_description Click a recipe button to open the guild ownership book.
 You can also enter any recipes you own.</code>

 ## Frequently Asked Questions